GitHubContribute in GitHub: Edit online

 Final Verification of the Provisioning

-A final review of the install is done to ensure what has been deployed meets the order and the additional information gathered.
+A final review of the install is performed to ensure the order has been satisfied.
 At this point, the order is marked complete and a welcome letter is sent to the client.